valancej/documentation/_pro/continuous-integration/codeclimate-docker.md

 ## Setting Up Code Climate

+**Note** that these instructions use the newest version of the Code Climate reporter, which is still in beta.
+Please view [their documentation](https://docs.codeclimate.com/v1.0/docs/configuring-test-coverage-older-versions) for instructions on using the older reporter.
+You will still need to add your API token via [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}), as seen below, but the test configuration will work differently.

 ### Setting Your Code Climate API Token

 Starting with Code Climate and Codeship is easy.
 [Their documentation](http://docs.CodeClimate.com/article/219-setting-up-test-coverage) do a great job of guiding you, but the first step is to add your `CC_TEST_REPORTER_ID` to the [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you define in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).